omec-project/sdcore-docs/release/upcoming.rst

 SD-Core Next Release
 ========================

-We expect next SD-Core release to be available in the mid of **Jan 2023**.
+We expect next SD-Core release to be available in the **Sep 2024**.

 Metrics Support
 ----------------